I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddiarg_multiplytransform.md

 ## Members

-`Matrix`

-[in] A D3DMATRIX structure that describes the matrix that is used to modify the current transform.
-For more information about D3DMATRIX, see the Microsoft Windows SDK documentation.

 `TransformType`

 [in] A D3DTRANSFORMSTATETYPE-typed value that indicates the type of the transform that is being modified.
 This member can be one of the following values.